OTT Deployment in the Cloud – What Broadcasters Need to Know in 2024

 1. What does OTT mean?

-OTT stands for Over-the-top.
-In the context of video, it means delivering video content over the internet, bypassing traditional distribution methods like cable or satellite or broadcast TV.
+OTT stands for over-the-top, and in the context of video, it means delivering video content over the internet, bypassing traditional distribution methods like cable, satellite, or broadcast TV.
 You can access video content directly through the internet, typically via a live streaming service.

 2. How do you implement an OTT video?

-Launching an OTT video requires careful planning.
-First, you need to choose a cloud OTT platform that suits your needs.
-Then, you’ll need to upload your video content to the platform and configure it for streaming.
+Launching an OTT video requires choosing a cloud OTT platform that suits your needs.
+Upload your video content to the platform and configure it for streaming.
 This may involve encoding the videos into various formats to ensure compatibility with different devices and internet speeds.
 Finally, you’ll need to integrate the OTT platform with your website or app, allowing users to access the content seamlessly.

 3. Which OTT platform is best for live streaming?